-The easiest way is to setup the ALLIANCE environment (i.e. sourcing .../etc/profile.d/alc_env.{sh, csh} before setting up CORIOLIS environment (see the next section).
-To understand how CORIOLIS find/setup ALLIANCE you may have look to the Configuration and User's Settings section.
+The easiest way is to setup the ALLIANCE environment (i.e. sourcing .../etc/profile.d/alc_env.{sh,csh} before setting up CORIOLIS environment (see the next section).
+To understand how CORIOLIS find/setup ALLIANCE you may have look to the Alliance Helper.